Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

-Figures~\ref{AppFig:7_KickedTopEigAndChi}~(a--d) show the eigenvector statistics, respectively, for (a) COE with regular, and (b) COE, (c) CUE and (d) CSE with quantum chaotic parameters.
-We observe close agreements (disagreement) between the eigenvector statistics of quantum chaotic (regular) systems and the corresponding RMT distributions.
-We also quantify the agreement/disagreement by calculating the $\XsqRMT$ goodness-of-fit test statistic between the eigenvector statistics of quantum kicked top of COE symmetry and the corresponding RMT distribution as a function of kick strength.
-In Fig.~\ref{AppFig:7_KickedTopEigAndChi}~(e), $\XsqRMT$ shows three main regions: (i) regular dynamics for $\lambda \lessapprox 1$, (ii) a transition region for $1 \lessapprox \lambda \lessapprox 7$ with mixed-phase space and stable islands, and (iii) the quantum chaotic region for $\lambda \gtrapprox 7$.
-Next, we demonstrate the same transition and regions in dynamical signatures of quantum chaos.
+Figures~\ref{AppFig:8_KickedTopEigAndChi}~(a--d) show the eigenvector statistics, respectively, for (a) COE with regular parameters and $X^2_{COE}\sim 6.229\times10^5$, and (b) COE, (c) CUE and (d) CSE with quantum chaotic parameters and their respective reduced chi-squared goodness-of-fittest statistic values $X^2_{COE}\sim 0.995$, $X^2_{CUE}\sim 0.999$, and $X^2_{CSE}\sim 1.013$.
+By comparing the $\XsqRMT$ test statistic against standard confidence regions for the chi-squared distribution---e.g., $0.985<X^2<1.016$ for $95\%$ confidence---we observe strong, statistically quantified agreement (disagreement) between the eigenvector statistics of quantum chaotic (regular) systems and the corresponding RMT distributions.
+We further quantify the agreement/disagreement by calculating the $\XsqRMT$ goodness-of-fit test statistic between the eigenvector statistics of quantum kicked top of COE symmetry and the corresponding RMT distribution as a function of kick strength.
+Figure~\ref{AppFig:8_KickedTopEigAndChi}~(e) shows that a sudden drop in $\XsqRMT$ begins around the critical kicking strength $\lambda\approx2p$, before reaching statistically significant values of $\XsqRMT\sim1$ for $\lambda\gtrapprox5p$, reliably marking the onset of completely quantum chaotic dynamics.
+Next, we demonstrate that this behaviour correlates well with what is observed for dynamical signatures of quantum chaos.